hasselmonians/RatCatcher/README.md

 ## License Information

 `RatCatcher` is written by Alec Hoyland and is released under the GNU General Public License 3.0.
-The `natsort` functions were written by Stephen Cobeldick (c) 2018. `mtools` were written and/or archived by [sg-s](https://github.com/sg-s).
+The `natsort` functions were written by Stephen Cobeldick (c) 2018.
+`mtools` were written and/or archived by [sg-s](https://github.com/sg-s).
+The table of contents was created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)